Preview Thursday March 12

 • Swallowfield Barn is cozy but uninsulated.
 Dress for the temperature!
 Hot drinks will be sold at concession, and standing heaters will be employed before the show and during intermission.
 Feel free to bring cozy lap blankets from home!

-• Those who do not need accessible parking will be directed to park either in the field behind the barn or on the road.
+• Those who do not need accessible parking will be directed to park on the road.
 Keep an eye open for parking attendants and wear appropriate footwear for walking across a lawn.

 About the Venue